 In the "Energy module" of Invert the energy needs, final energy demand and delivered energy for space heating, hot water generation and space cooling are calculated.
-The module applies a quasi-steady state monthly energy balance approach according to ÖNORM B8110, which is similar to the EN13790.
+The module applies a quasi-steady state monthly energy balance approach according to EN13790.
 Furthermore, these standard calculations are adjusted to take into account the observed differences between calculated and measured energy demand using a disaggregated service factor approach.